California Cryptocurrency Tax Attorney and CPA

 How Can A Skilled California Cryptocurrency Tax Attorney and CPA Assist Me with Matters Related to Virtual Currency?

 As noted earlier, our skilled tax professionals at the Tax Law Offices of David W. Klasing offer the unique perspective of being both licensed attorneys and certified public accountants.
-Our CPA training can help us to reconstruct past records and to set up a system for you to record the detailed information required on your tax return regarding the buying and selling of virtual currencies, including the aforementioned need to keep track of the fair market value of the cryptocurrency on the date you purchased it.
-We can use these records to help calculate your capital gains and losses for the year from the buying, selling, and trading of cryptocurrency, and to assist you in filling out your returns in a complete and timely manner.
+Our CPA training can help us to reconstruct past records and set up a system for you to record the detailed information required on your tax return regarding the buying and selling of virtual currencies, including the aforementioned need to keep track of the fair market value of the cryptocurrency on the date you purchased it.
+We can use these records to help calculate your capital gains and losses for the year from the buying, selling, and trading of cryptocurrency and to assist you in filling out your returns in a complete and timely manner.
 Our legal background will give us the skills needed to be sure nothing we do exposes you to civil fines or criminal liability.

 As skilled and experienced tax lawyers, we can also assist you if you have failed to report capital gains from cryptocurrency on past returns and are facing the potential of an audit or criminal investigation by the IRS.
-Typically, if you retain us before an audit begins, we will be able to get you back into compliance with minimal penalties imposes.
+Typically, if you retain us before an audit begins, we will be able to get you back into compliance with minimal penalties imposed.
 If the audit has already started, we will represent you with the IRS and work to get you back into compliance, potentially through voluntary disclosure, without you having to face the most severe civil or criminal penalties.

 Call Our Knowledgeable California Cryptocurrency Tax Attorneys and CPAs Today

 Many folks who are thinking of dipping their toes in the water of cryptocurrency investment might be scared away by the seemingly-daunting tax reporting requirements required when buying and selling virtual currency.
 At the Tax Law Offices of David W. Klasing, our skilled California cryptocurrency tax attorneys and CPAs have years of experience helping make things easy for our clients who have cryptocurrency tax reporting requirements.
 We will help you maintain the necessary records and report properly in the first place.
 If issues already exist related to past returns that were inaccurate or incomplete, we can work to bring you back into compliance with minimal financial damage and without subjecting you to criminal penalties.
-Call our firm today at (800) 681-1295 to set up a consultation.
+Call our firm today at (888) 637-7690 to set up a consultation.

 More Questions and Answers About Bitcoin